DAFoam/DAFoam.github.io/pages/mydoc/mydoc_download_v1.0.md

 DAFoam v1.0 is the initial release of DAFoam.

-The latest bug-fixed version is [DAFoam v1.0.0](https://github.com/mdolab/dafoam/archive/v1.0.0.tar.gz).
+The latest version is [DAFoam v1.0.0](https://github.com/mdolab/dafoam/archive/v1.0.0.tar.gz).

 DAFoam v1.0 is based on Python 2 and Petsc 3.6.4.